Kotti/Kotti/docs/developing/events.rst

       print event.object, event.request

 You can further narrow the subscription by adding a second argument that limits the subscription to specific object types.
-E.g. to only subscribe to :class:`~kotti.events.ObjectDelete` events of :class:`~kotti.resources.Document` types, write::
+For example, to subscribe to :class:`~kotti.events.ObjectDelete` events of :class:`~kotti.resources.Document` types, write::